Gold-plated mirror with carved strip and Empire style elements

 Description

 Empire Style Mirror Gilt carved.
-Gilded mirror made of carved wood with gilded leaves, exquisite craftsmanship, featuring a carved frame with Empire-style elements, quiver, and torch.
+Gilded mirror made from carved wood with gilded leaves, exquisite craftsmanship, featuring a carved frame with Empire-style elements, quiver, and torch.
 Italy, circa 1980s.
 It is in excellent condition with a beveled mirror.

-Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture refers to the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+The next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have experts, art appraisers, and historians from around the world available to assist you.
+The most important aspect of prestigious antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details